msherron/decoupledkit-react/docs/react-architecture.md

 #### `.env`

 The `.env` file is used by the `dotenv` package.
-It will load all values in this file into `process.env` which will be made accessible to the server side JS application.
+It will load all values in this file into `process.env` which will be made accessible to the server-side JS application.
 The package supports a hierarchical override system; any environment variables that are sent with the CLI execution of the node server will not be overridden by those in the file.

 A sample `.env.example` is provided to communicate the variables needed when setting up locally.